stackbit-projects/ultra-primrose-9dd8f/content/posts/danger-of-summary-metrics-correlated-variables.md

 thumb_img_path: images/intro.jpg
 content_img_path: images/intro.jpg
 excerpt: >-
-  "X1 and X2 have super high correlation, let's drop one of them for our modeling".
+  "X1 and X2 have a super high correlation, let's drop one of them for our modeling".
 Are really sure about that?
 ---
 ## Lorem ipsum